Vet TRIIP org

 31. If you are menopausal or perimenopausal, get checked out by a good natural medicine physician.

-If All Else Fails
+If All Else Fails:

 32. My current favorite fix for insomnia is Emotional Freedom Technique (EFT).

-33. Increase your melatonin
+33. Boost your melatonin

 Sleeping With Back Pain